 The Accused had executed an agreement bond with respect to the transportation and harvesting of sugarcane to the Complainant factory for the harvest season 2016-2017 and the Complainant had issued an advance amount for the same.
 However, the Complainant alleges that the Accused failed to transport the sugarcane and hence committing a breach of contract.
-Hence the Complainant requested the Accused to return the advance amount and interest amounting to ₹ 4,19,096/- However, the cheque issued in this respect by the Complainant bearing cheque no. 138199 was dishonored due to insufficient funds.
-Inter-alia the cause of action arose when the legal notice dated October 9, 2018 was sent to the Accused and he failed to pay the Complainant issued a legal notice dated October 9, 2018 which was allegedly not received and he failed to pay the cheque amount within the stipulated time period mentioned.
-Hence the aforesaid complaint was filed by the Complainant inter-alia praying that the accused had committed an offence u/s.
-138 of Negotiable Instrument Act and hence the accused shall be penalized for double the amount of cheque and out of the penalty amount to be paid to the complainant society along with collection charges and an devotes fees of ₹ 3000/- and other expenses.
+Hence the Complainant requested the Accused to return the advance amount and interest amounting to \gtrless 4,19,096/- However, the cheque issued in this respect by the Complainant bearing cheque no. 138199 was dishonored due to insufficient funds.
+Inter-alia the cause of action arose when the legal notice dated October 9, 2018 was sent to the Accused and he failed to pay the Complainant issued a legal notice dated October 9, 2018 which was allegedly not received and he failed to pay the cheque amount inter-alia praying that the accused had committed an offence u/s.
+138 of Negotiable Instrument Act and hence the accused shall be penalized for double the amount of cheque and out of the penalty amount to be paid to the complainant society along with collection charges and an devotes fees of \gtrless 3000/- and other expenses.